CGJennings/se3docs/docs/um-install-troubleshooting.md

 ## Catalogue download issues

-Most problems related to downloading the [plug-in catalogue](um-plugins-catalogue.md) or plug-ins the catalogue are due to temporary network issues.
-If you have persistent problems while downloading a particular plug-in, [report it here](https://cgjennings.ca/contact.html).
-Problems with the plug-in itself are best reported to the plug-in author directly.
+Most problems related to downloading the [plug-in catalogue](um-plugins-catalogue.md) or plug-ins the catalogue are due to **temporary network issues**.
+Try again a little later.
+If you have persistent problems accessing the catalog or downloading a particular plug-in, [you can report it here](https://cgjennings.ca/contact.html).

+> If you have a problem with a specific plug-in *after* installing it, or would like to request a new feature, you can try contacting the plug-in author directly.
+Open the plug-in manager and choose the plug-in in question to see if they have provided contact information.

+### Checking for SSL issues

+By default, Strange Eons tries to use an encrypted connection to download the catalog.
+You can try using an unencrypted connection to see if the encryption process is part of the problem.
+Just edit the address at the top of the catalog dialog to start with `http://` instead of `https://`.

 ### Proxy settings